-That means you can’t lower your price and expect to make up for it by selling more, because there is a limit to how much you can produce.
+You can’t lower your price and expect to make up for it by selling more because there is a limit to how much you can produce.
 Every job needs to be profitable.
 You have to choose between being competitive and being profitable.

-You can’t play the pricing game and win, but many try it anyway because they believe price is the determining factor.
+Many try to play the pricing game anyway because they believe price is the determining factor.
 They believe price is why a potential client will decide to purchase their service.
 What they don’t realize is that they consider price more important to the decision process than their potential client does.

 I’ll grant that there are clients who only care about price.
 Those aren’t the clients you want.
 Let them buy from the contractors who are heading out of business and into bankruptcy.

-Recognize that profitability is a mindset.
+Profitability is a mindset.
 There are other contractors selling to the same customers you’re calling on who make good money on their jobs.
 I’m pretty sure you can think of a company in your area that has a reputation of being the highest priced company around.
 Have you ever noticed that they’re always busy?
 They’ve made up their mind to be profitable, and they insist their employees do the same.
-They understand cost-based pricing.

-Practice your sales presentation so that you remove any suggestion that you’re trying to be competitive.
+Practice your sales presentation to remove any suggestion that you’re trying to be competitive.
 Eliminate any talk of being the lowest bid, having the lowest price, using low-priced materials, being competitive, saving them money, and anything else that gets your potential client thinking or believing that you’ll play the low price game.

-Firmly resolve that you’ll be profitable.
+Resolve that you’ll be profitable.
 It requires the ability to sell your services, a skill anyone can develop.
 Remember, you’re in business to provide a service and make a profit doing it.
-If you are in business for any other reason, you probably won’t survive.
+If you are in business for any other reason you probably won’t survive.
 Stay focused on providing a good product or service, on time, and getting paid for what you do.